Bethnal Green railway station: Before opening

 The first railway in the Bethnal Green area was opened by the Eastern Counties Railway (ECR).
-The ECR had opened its line from Romford to a temporary terminus at Devonshire Street.
+The ECR had opened its line from to a temporary terminus at Devonshire Street.
 Their new terminus at Spitalfields was completed on 1 July 1840 and the line opened through Bethnal Green.
 As well as passenger facilities at Spitalfields, there were goods facilities adjacent to the line from the Bethnal Green site to the terminus.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.
+By the 1860s, the railways in East Anglia were in financial trouble and most operations were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.
 The main line past the site then became a GER line in 1862.

 Great Eastern Railway (1872–1922)

-By the early to mid-1860s it was clear the original Bishopsgate terminus (renamed from Spitalfields in 1846) was not big enough to cope with the increasing suburban development north and east of the area.
+By the early to mid-1860s, it was clear the original Bishopsgate terminus (Note: Renamed from Spitalfields in 1846.) was not big enough to cope with the increasing suburban development north and east of the area.
 Hence, the GER decided to build a new terminus at Liverpool Street and extend the suburban network.
-A new line running north from the Bethnal Green site to Enfield Town was opened in May 1872 and a month later from Hackney Downs to Chingford.
+A new line running north from the Bethnal Green site to was opened in May 1872 and from to a month later.
 Both these openings meant that trains from the north were no longer required to be routed via Stratford which was also becoming an increasingly congested location at the time.

 It was as part of this expansion that Bethnal Green Junction was opened in May 1872.
-It replaced a nearby station called Mile End (not to be confused with the current Underground station of the same name) which was located on the eastern side of Cambridge Heath Road.
+It replaced a nearby station called (Note: Not to be confused with the current underground station of the same name.) which was located on the eastern side of Cambridge Heath Road.

-To the west of the station the new Liverpool Street terminus was being constructed, but this was not ready at the time; a new station at Bishopsgate (Low Level) had been constructed and initial services towards London terminated there for a short period.
-On 2 October 1874 operations commenced through to Liverpool Street.
-At this time the terminus had a single pair of tracks ready for use, while two others were still being constructed.
-These were finally completed in May 1875 and the new terminus fully opened to traffic on 1 November 1875 with the old Bishopsgate station closing to passengers on the same day.
-The line towards Liverpool Street fell at a 1 in 70 gradient west of Bethnal Green whilst the lines towards Bishopsgate continued on a more or less level gradient.
+To the west of the station the new Liverpool Street terminus was being constructed, but this was not ready at the time; a new station at had been constructed and initial services towards London terminated there for a short period.
+On 2 October 1874, operations commenced through to Liverpool Street; the terminus had a single pair of tracks ready for use, while two others were still being constructed.
+These were finally completed in May 1875 and the new terminus fully opened to traffic on 1 November 1875, with the old Bishopsgate station closing to passengers on the same day.
+The line towards Liverpool Street fell at a 1 in 70 gradient west of Bethnal Green, whilst the lines towards Bishopsgate continued on a more or less level gradient.